khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

 **NEW STUFF**

+* GeoTIFF raster export now uses `float32`.
 * Holes in polygons are now handled correctly in CGAL-CDT and post-processing.
 * Re-designed CGAL-CDT _yet again_.
 BAG is now used by default, through the 3dbk WFS service.
 * WFS services can also be used as the basis for polygon-based flattening.
-* Fixed some minor bugs.
+* Fixed some bugs.
+You can now actually add multiple WFS services, as the layer name is now also configurable.

 ## Current tasks